Stary Lubotyń

-Stary Lubotyń is a village in Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Stary Lubotyń is a village in Ostrów County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Stary Lubotyń.

 History

 The local Catholic church was established in 1497.
 Lubotyń was a private church village of the Diocese of Płock, administratively located in the Masovian Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 In 1827, it had a population of 195.

 During the German occupation of Poland (World War II), on 23 January 1943, the German gendarmerie committed a massacre of eight young Poles, who were caught at a dance party (see also Nazi crimes against the Polish nation).